JiriNavratildev/watchdog/README.md

 This is a basic demonstration of how I would implement individual services.
 For simplicity, I've omitted certain best practices typically employed in production applications.
 For instance, instead of direct database access, a separate service would handle this, possibly incorporating caching mechanisms.

 ## Monitoring
-Application Insights will be used to monitor CPU and GPU metrics across all installations and the database, as well as to track application logs and requests.
+Application Insights will be used to monitor CPU and memory metrics across all installations and the database, as well as to track application logs and requests.

 ## What yet needs to be clarified?
 - Do we need to monitor limit orders or just market?